rfbproto/rfbproto/rfbproto.rst

 client that has more than one *FramebufferUpdateRequest* pending at any given time cannot be sure that it has received all framebuffer updates.

+See the `LastRect Pseudo-encoding`_ for an extension to this message.

 SetColourMapEntries
 -------------------